 If any liquid effluent streams are discharged to a sewer system connected with a sewage treatment plant, they must comply with the applicable state and local pretreatment regulations.

-Chemical solution and rinse disposal shall be proposed by the INTERNAL CLEANING CONTRACTOR for COMPANY review and approval.
+Chemical solution and rinse disposal shall be proposed by the internal cleaning contractor for company review and approval.

-The piping shall be inspected before and after cleaning to check the effectiveness of the cleaning operations and look for signs of metal attack.
+The piping shall be inspected before and after cleaning to check the effectiveness of the cleaning operations and look for signs of a metal attack.

-Where visual examination is not practical, a clean, lint free, white cotton cloth or filter paper moistened (but not saturated) with high purity isopropyl alcohol (rubbing alcohol) may be rubbed against the surfaces at all openings.
+Where visual examination is not practical, a clean, lint-free, white cotton cloth or filter paper moistened (but not saturated) with high-purity isopropyl alcohol (rubbing alcohol) may be rubbed against the surfaces at all openings.
 The presence of a smudge on the cloth or filter paper is evidence of incomplete cleaning and the cleaning shall be repeated.

-Visual examination shall confirm that cleaning solutions are completely removed.
+The visual examination shall confirm that cleaning solutions are completely removed.

 After inspection, cleaned piping shall be filled with nitrogen to 0.35 kg/cm2 g and sealed until plant start-up.
 The nitrogen pressure shall be checked regularly and topped up as required.

-Manufacturer’s and governmental safety guidelines, recommendations, and instructions shall be complied with for the prevention of harm or injury to any person before, during or after these cleaning and pickling activities.
+Manufacturer’s and governmental safety guidelines, recommendations, and instructions shall be complied with for the prevention of harm or injury to any person before, during, or after these cleaning and pickling activities.

-Warning signs shall be posted to forbid smoking, welding, flame cutting and unauthorized entering of the cleaning area.
+Warning signs shall be posted to forbid smoking, welding, flame cutting, and unauthorized entering of the cleaning area.

 During cleaning with acid, adequate venting shall be provided to prevent the accumulation of an explosive gas mixture; special care shall be taken to vent isolated pockets in a safe manner.

-Cleaned pipe shall be metal tagged in English and local language to avoid subsequent contamination.
+Cleaned pipe shall be metal tagged in English and the local language to avoid subsequent contamination.
 The tag shall read “KEEP SEALED UNTIL READY FOR USE.
 INTERNALLY CLEANED AND PRESSURIZED WITH NITROGEN ON (Date).”
 Pipe shall not be marked with paint or ink, in lieu of metal tagging.